shaunmane/100-days-of-code-python/day_05/README.md

 ### Description

-The goal is to build a "Random password generator".
-Using what you have learnt in the lessons today you will be building a very simple version of this type of text game.
+The objective is to take the inputs from the user to these questions and then generate a random password.
+Using knowledge about Python lists and loops to complete the challenge.

 ### Project Demo